neelsheth/tic-tac-toe/README.md

     --> This is Game Page of Tic Tac Toe. i made this using HTML-CSS-JAVA-Script.

-    --> This is  game for two players who take turns making the spaces in a three-by-three grid with X or O. the player who succeeds in placing three of their markes in a Horizontal , vertical or Diagonal row is the winner.
+    --> This is interesting game for two players who take turns making the spaces in a three-by-three grid with X or O. the player who succeeds in placing three of their markes in a Horizontal , vertical or Diagonal row is the winner.

 ## Tic Tac Toe Interface